silverstripe-archive/spec-by-example/README.md

 # Specification by Example with cuke4php and php-webdriver

+*EXPERIMENTAL*

 ## Introduction

-The book, [Specification by Example](http://dl.dropbox.com/u/7129062/Specification_by_Example.mobi), provides more justification about _why_ we set out our test automation in this in way.
+The book, [Specification by Example](http://specificationbyexample.com/key_ideas.html), provides more justification about _why_ we set out our test automation in this in way.
 In essence, the idea is to start by writing the specification of what's required for a particular Story as a set of examples, and to codify those examples as a Cucumber feature, which can later be automated.

 The readability of the Cucumber features (by the business, not just by devs) is therefore just as important as the test automation itself.